Leviathan321/opensbt-core/README.md

 ### 3. Integrating the search algorithm

 The search technique is represented by the (abstract) `Optimizer` class.
-We instantiate in the init function the SearchAlgorithm which has to be an instance of `Algorithm` pymoo.
+We instantiate in the init function the search algorithm which has to be an instance of `Algorithm` pymoo.
 We instantiate NSGAII from pymoo:

 ```python
 class NsgaIIOptimizer(Optimizer):